EmissaryofEmpowerment/Honest-Rectangle/README.md

-# Honest-Rectangle
+# Honest_Rectangle_8.6.19
-This program receives a range of integers and produces possible length/width values that meet the specified criteria
+This program gives returns possible values for the height/width of a rectangle  given a range of integers.